 Allow the red cookie icing to dry before moving the Christmas tree cakes.

-Once the Christmas Tree Cakes are fully tried, they are easy to move around or transport as needed.
+Once the Christmas Tree Cakes are fully dried, they are easy to move around or transport as needed.

 You can use your leftover cake, filling, and supplies to make Christmas Tree Cake Balls!